 These job aids are tabular representations of conditional logic that help define business rules.
 Think of them as an elaborate decision-making process where several variables influence the outcome, subject to certain conditions.

 As such, they are more suited for tasks that don’t need sequential steps and have limited options for each decision variable.
 Make sure to follow technical documentation best practices when building a decision table!

 The key to designing a decision table job aid is to keep things to the point and concise.
 Short sentences and short words.
 Lots of bullet points.

 You want to present all inputs vs. rules/test conditions/cases to check all possible combinations of conditions for testing purposes and allow testers to identify missed conditions.

 Take this decision table from Oracle, for example.

 Headings are also important and should be in large, bold font to help users differentiate between the various rows and columns.

-Scribe top tip: Use color theory to drive the message home.
+💡 Scribe Tip: Use color theory to drive the message home.
 The following Venngage decision table creates a gradient from green (indicates low risk) to red (indicates high risk).

-If needed, add icons to each section to serve as a quick visual reference.
+If needed, add icons to each section to serve as visual references.
 Using road dividers in different colors can also help break up the doc.

 One of the most prominent benefits of incorporating job aids in the workplace is they emphasize performance management and on-the-job results.